hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 wide links = yes
 ```

-Below are the definition of 2 new shares.
+Below are the definitions for 3 live shares, with 5 more commented out.
-Add them to the end of `/etc/samba/smb.conf`
+Copy and paste it to the end of `/etc/samba/smb.conf` and un-comment any shared you need to make live.
 ```
 # DEFINE THE SHARES
 [media]